regenwatchdog/regenwatchdog.github.io/_estates/hounslow/brabazonestate.md

 The six estates are: the Brabazon estate; the Brookwood estate; Charlton House; the Convent Way estate; the Norman Crescent estate and the Oriel estate.

+The Brabazon estate comprises mostly two or three-storey terraced and semi-detached houses and a small community centre.
+It is located directly adjacent to the Norman Crescent estate to the east and green space to the west.
+Hounslow West tube station is approximately 10 minutes walk from the estate.